openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 migrating.
 - As a VM owner, I want the VM to have the same IP address before/after restart or shutdown.
-- As a VM owner, I want to be able to specify the IP address for the interface of my VM.
+- As the owner of a VM migrating from a traditional virtualization platform into OpenShift Virtualization, I want the VM to have the same IP address it had on the source virtualization platform.
 - As an owner of a VM that is connected only to the primary network, I want to fetch resources from outside networks (internet).
 - As a VM owner migrating my VMs to OCP+V, I do not want to change my